DNS-over-Encryption/Reachability/DoE_Domain/README.md

 # DoE Domain List
-This is a list of DoE domains obtained through active scanning.
+This is some list of DoE domains (March 2023).

 ## Examples